Nevenall/sufficient-reason/System/Making_a_Mage.md

 ### Specialties

-  *Spend Character Dice to add Specialties to a Sphere, up to d12.
-No specialty can be higher then your Arete.*
+  *Spend a Character Die to add Specialties to a Sphere.
+Each speciality is a d6.*

   Mages may develop specialties in specific aspects of a Sphere.
+When the specialty applies, you may add an additional d6 to your action pool.

 ## Backgrounds